 - Print Shop - A0 - This file can be sent to print shops that print on A0 size paper.
 Depending on the pattern you are using, you will likely need to tape one or two sheets together (for instance, a trouser leg is longer than one sheet of A0 paper and so it will be spread over two pages).
 A0 printers are common in Europe and Australia.
 As with the Roll Feed print option, make sure to specify that you would like the file printed full size (without scaling).

 Print at Home

 Let's talk more about using the Print at Home file.
 This option is very convenient - you can purchase a pattern and get started with the sewing process immediately!
 There is no need to wait for the pattern to ship to you or for the print shop to print your file.
+All of our Print at Home files come with a "layers" option as well, so you can select and print out ONLY the size that you need!
 The entire process is in your control.

-While Print at Home PDF patterns offer advantages, there are also disadvantages to (depending on your perspective).
-Our Print at Home files are designed to print on Letter or A4 sized paper.
+While Print at Home PDF patterns offers advantages, there are also disadvantages too (depending on your perspective).
+Our Print at Home files are designed to print on Letter or A4-sized paper.
 This means that you will need to tape or glue together many small sheets of paper to prepare your pattern.
-This is a time consuming process.
+This is a time-consuming process.
 Some people dislike doing this and others (myself included) find this to be relaxing and even meditative.
 I like to spend the assembly time contemplating my fabric and design choices.
-Assembling the pattern allows me to familiarise myself with the pattern pieces - it has become part of my creative sewing process!
+Assembling the pattern allows me to familiarize myself with the pattern pieces - it has become part of my creative sewing process!

 To print the pages, open up your Read Me First document.
 This page of instruction will tell you what page you will find the 3" test square.